 Clinical rotations allow students to apply the knowledge and skills obtained in the didactic component of the curriculum to real life experience in a clinical laboratory.
-The clinical courses provide students with clinical experience in and around the Lakewood area hospitals and clinic laboratories designed to allow students to achieve entry-level competency in the most frequently performed tests or skills.
-Students may also be provided with real or computer simulated learning activities.
+The clinical courses provide students with clinical experience in hospitals and clinical laboratories which are designed to allow students to achieve entry-level competency in the most frequently performed laboratory tests or skills.
+Students may also be provided with real, or computer simulated learning activities.

-Training students is very time consuming due to the time required to teach students at the bench.
+Training students is very time consuming due to the amount of time required to teach students at the bench.
 Training students slows down the work process in the department during the days that a student is on-site.
 Clinical training experiences are a privilege not a right.
 You have earned the privilege of being assigned to a clinical site due to successful completion of the MLT courses.

 Students will be held to the highest level of work ethics.
-Excellent attendance, reviewing of lecture notes, laboratory procedures, textbooks and attentiveness to instruction provided are high among the expectations.
-The ultimate goal of each rotation is that the student is able to do the entry-level work at the bench with minimum supervision.
+Excellent attendance, reviewing of lecture notes, laboratory procedures, textbooks and attentiveness to instruction provided, using criticism to improve performance are high among the expectations.
+The goal of each rotation is that the student is able to do entry-level work at the bench with minimum supervision.

-Students in the MLT program are strictly forbidden to engage in personal relationships with clinical personnel.
+Students in the MLT program are strictly forbidden to engage in personal relationships with clinical personnel while they are a student in the CPTC MLT program.